Labour Law

 4. Personal Attacks

-Insult, ridicule, gossip, intervention in private life.
+Insult, ridicule, gossip, and intrusion into private life.

-5. Health Threat
+5. Health Threats

 Legal Dimension of Mobbing